 - product warranties with respect to certain products sold to customers in the ordinary course of business.
 These warranties typically provide that products will conform to specifications.
-Sealed Air generally does not establish a liability for product warranty based on a percentage of sales or other formula.
-Sealed Air accrues a warranty liability on a transaction-specific basis depending on the individual facts and circumstances related to each sale.
-Both the liability and annual expense related to product warranties are immaterial to our consolidated financial position and results of operations; and - licenses of intellectual property by us to third parties in which we have agreed to indemnify the licensee against third party infringement claims.
+We generally do not establish a liability for product warranty based on a percentage of sales or other formula.
+We accrue a warranty liability on a transaction-specific basis depending on the individual facts and circumstances related to each sale.
+Both the liability and annual expense related to product warranties are immaterial to our consolidated financial position and results of operations; and - licenses of intellectual property by us to third parties in which we have agreed to indemnify the licensee against third party infringement